kboubakri/particle_filter/README.md

 ## Project aims

-The purpose of this repository is to Write a particle filter to track the location of a moving point robot in an environment with static landmarks.
+The purpose of this repository is to write a particle filter to track the location of a moving point robot in an environment with static landmarks.
 The robot is represented in a Graphical Interface (GI) and can be controlled using the keyboard.
 The robot is modellised by a unicyle model with forward and rotational velocity as control inputs.